psevestre/openid-fapi/Financial_API_WD_001.md

 much larger than the refresh token, which is used only against the token endpoint.
 Thus, the lifetime of the access token should be much shorter than that of the refresh token.
-Refer to section 16.18 of [OIDC] for more discussion on the lifetimes of access tokens and refresh tokens.
+Refer to Section 16.18 of [OIDC] for more discussion on the lifetimes of access tokens and refresh tokens.